camdecoster/camdecoster.github.io/src/content/blog/debugging-unhandled-rejections-in-jest.md

 This is great, but I wasn't sure how to get it to run during a test.
 Putting it in the test file didn't work for me.
 There could be a solution using the test file, but I didn't find one.
 What I did find was the suggestion to utilize the Jest configuration to handle this: [`setupFiles`](https://jestjs.io/docs/configuration#setupfiles-array).
 Here's what the Jest documentation says about this:

 > A list of paths to modules that run some code to configure or set up the testing environment.
 Each setupFile will be run once per test file.
-Since every test runs in its own environment, these scripts will be executed in the testing environment before executing `setupFilesAfterEnv` and before the test code itself.
+Since every test runs in its own environment, these scripts will be executed in the testing environment before executing `setupFilesAfterEnv{:js}` and before the test code itself.

 All that I needed to do was save this snippet in a utility file (which I called **setup.js**) and update the **jest.config.js** file: